kitbransby/Joint_Graph_Segmentation/README.md

 ### Paper Reproducibility

-To reproduce the results in the paper, first download the model weights [here](https://drive.google.com/drive/folders/1V-Ohw1_EbIr4rBnk7h8OgRpvWE-JeyJ4?usp=sharing), and place them in the relevant `weights/` directory.
+To reproduce the results in the paper, first download the model weights [here](https://drive.google.com/drive/folders/1V-Ohw1_EbIr4rBnk7h8OgRpvWE-JeyJ4?usp=sharing), and place them in the `weights/` directory.
 Run the evaluation scripts in `Evaluate/`, making sure that the directories described in `Evaluate/README.md` have been created.

+### Acknowledgements

+Our codebase is adapted from [HybridGNet](https://github.com/ngaggion/HybridGNet)